coot/purescript-redox/README.md

 ```
 The `dispatch` will update the store when cmd2 finishes.
 But you can build
 this into the interpreter.
 Since this is common, there is a function in `Redox.Utils` to
-modify an interpreter of type `Cofree f a` so that it dispatches on every step
+modify an interpreter of type `Cofree f a` so that it updates the store on
-of the `Cofree` comonad:
+every step of the `Cofree` comonad:
 ```purescript
 Redox.Utils.mkIncInterp
   :: forall state f